 At the age of 26, Dimitri Daniloff received a camera as a gift and became enamored and obsessed with photography.
 He has been immersed in its world ever since.
 While his work is often inspired by fantasy, he goes to great lengths to accomplish as much in-camera as possible.
 He relishes the opportunity to work with raw ideas and shape them piece by piece into reality.
-The DDA Collection brings his oeuvre into the world of NFTs.
+The DDA Collection brings his oeuvre into the world of NFTs during the First LTL Collection Drop. #SeasonZero

 For over a decade, the award-winning photographer Dimitri Daniloff has been among the top 10 advertising photographers in the world.
 Around the Millenium, Dimitri Daniloff pioneered the switch from analog to digital.
 Some of the brands that bought his work are Absolut Vodka, Air France, Audi, Carlsberg, Land Rover, LG, Longchamp, Nike, and Sony Playstation.

-Below is a list of the curated selection of 33 iconic images, descriptions by Dimitri.
+Below is a list of the curated selection of 33 iconic images, by Dimitri Daniloff.

 This image is from 2005, the third year of my shooting for PS.
 There are two versions of this image in existence.
 The image seen here with the black background is the official version.
 We were in an incredible house in the suburbs of Paris, designed by Mallet Stevens.
 I had the day (which was normal at the time) to shoot the image and therefore explore different options.
 So the first version I completed was with a window overlooking the countryside, then in the afternoon this second version.
 I used a large amount of flash to “turn off” the scenery behind the windows, hence the night effect on the scene.